 Understanding Item Attributes and Variants

-In iVendNext, Item Attributes and Variants are powerful features that allow you to manage products with multiple variations, such as size, color, or style.
-Item attributes define the characteristics of a product, while variants are the specific combinations of these attributes.
+Item Attributes and Variants allow you to manage items with multiple variations, such as size, color, or style.
+Item attributes define the characteristics of an item, while variants are the specific combinations of these attributes.
 For example, a t-shirt can have attributes like size (small, medium, large) and color (red, blue, green), and each combination (e.g., small-red, medium-blue) is a variant.
+This article will help you understand and use item attributes and variants in iVendNext

 What are Item Attributes?